ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 ## Tables

-Tables are defined pretty much the same way as in previous versions, but the `key` attributes now have a `type` along with their ˋname`:
+Tables are defined pretty much the same way as in previous versions, but the `key` attributes now have a `type` along with their `name`:

 ```tsx
 import { DynamoDBClient } from '@aws-sdk/client-dynamodb';